 Achievement Awards are prestigious honours, intended to recognise substantial achievements or contributions by individuals.

-Achievement Awards are approved by the Vice-Chancellor, except the John Curtin Medal which is approved by Council, following a rigorous selection process, using specified criteria and the application of due diligence processes (including risk assessment processes) designed to protect both the recipient and the University.
+Achievement Awards are approved by the Vice-Chancellor, following a rigorous selection process, using specified criteria and the application of due diligence processes (including risk assessment processes) designed to protect both the recipient and the University.

 To preserve their prestige, consistent with Curtin’s Values, an Achievement Award will only be made to persons of appropriate standing.
-There is therefore no expectation or requirement on the Vice-Chancellor or Council, as appropriate, to make an award in any category in any year.
+There is therefore no expectation or requirement on the Vice-Chancellor to make an award in any category in any year.

-To protect the integrity of the awards and the reputation of the University, the Vice- Chancellor or Council, as appropriate, may, at their sole discretion, revoke an Achievement Award if in their view a recipient’s continued association with the University would bring the University into disrepute.
+To protect the integrity of the awards and the reputation of the University, the Vice- Chancellor may, at their sole discretion, revoke an Achievement Award if in their view a recipient’s continued association with the University would bring the University into disrepute.

 Nominations must at all stages be treated confidentially.
 A nominee must not be advised of or consulted about their nomination at any stage.